jpch26/Simple-Linear-Regression-Applied-to-Quantification/README.md

 scratch first run erase\_all\_outputs.R script and then run Main.R script o whichever script you want.

-The image folder contains images that I’ve used on this presentation.
+The image folder contains images that I’ve used on this presentation: [Simple Linear Regression Applied to Quantification](https://github.com/jpch26/Simple-Linear-Regression-Applied-to-Quantification/blob/main/Simple%20Linear%20Regression%20Applied%20to%20Quantification.md).

 Juan Pablo Carreón Hidalgo